 Slovenia also prides itself with the Carniolan honey bee, an autochthonous Slovenian bee subspecies renowned for its docility, hard work, humility and excellent sense of orientation.
 This bee variety is regarded as the second most widespread in the world and is protected as an indigenous subspecies in Slovenia.

-A stay in Vila Lipa is the perfect opportunity to discover Slovenia's postcard Lake Bled.
-This Alpine gem is a world-renowned paradise, impressing visitors with its natural beauty, the wealth of legends, and special powers to restore well-being.
-Let us inspire you with our insider knowledge and start discovering the unique natural wonders of picturesque Bled.
+A stay at Vila Lipa is the perfect opportunity to discover Slovenia's charming Lake Bled, fairytale castle and lush surroundings.
+Let us inspire you with our insider knowledge and start discovering the picturesque Lake Bled.

 It’s difficult to snap a photo of Lake Bled that doesn’t warrant a place on Instagram.
 Discover top spots for your feed.